 Star School teachers team with grade level partners, using their best strengths to provide the best instruction possible for students.
 They plan together weekly and sometime daily and teach with both grade level teachers in the room, making it possible for whole group instruction and individualized help simultaneously.

 Fourth and Fifth grade students LOOP with their teacher for two years, keeping procedures, routines, interventions, and instruction, and student learning consistent.• Students and teachers develop deep relationships and deep understanding of learning needs within these classrooms.

-It is very evident that teachers consciously use higher level thinking questions to order to produce students who can evaluate, synthesize, analyze, and problem solve.
+It is very evident that teachers consciously use higher level thinking questions in order to produce students who can evaluate, synthesize, analyze, and problem solve.

 Teachers use technology throughout their lessons, providing engaging experiences for students.
-Students were allowed to publish and share their writing by creating books and using technology as well as use reading and math programs to build fluency and skills.
-A computer lab, mobile laptop carts, Kindles and Ipads, interactive Smartboards, and document cameras are used daily to enhance learning.
+Students are allowed to publish and share their writing by creating books and using technology as well as use reading and math programs to build fluency and skills.
+A computer lab, mobile laptop carts, Kindles and iPads, interactive Smartboards, and document cameras are used daily to enhance learning.

 Common planning time is used to develop lessons, share teaching strategies, and to discuss student performance.
 Professional learning communities are comprised of grade level and cross grade level teachers.

 Very successful student teachers are produced from our building.
 Teachers are very willing to work with new teachers and ask to have student teachers each year.